THE POWER GIFTS

 The Scripture amply attests to this truth.

 “For whatever is born of God overcomes the world.
 And this is the victory that has overcome the world–our faith.”
 (1 John 5:4 NKJV).

 “Knowing that a man is not justified by the works of the law, but by the faith of Jesus Christ, even we have believed in Jesus Christ, that we might be justified by the faith of Christ, and not by the works of the law: for by the works of the law shall no flesh be justified.”
 (Gal.
 2:16 KJV).

 “Simon Peter, a bondservant and apostle of Jesus Christ, to those who have obtained like precious faith with us by the righteousness of our God and Savior Jesus Christ.”
 (2 Pet.
 1:1 NKJV).

-Although every believer has received “the measure of faith,” “the faith of Jesus Christ,” or “like precious faith” with the early apostles of Christ through the New Birth as stated in the above scriptures, however, not all the believers have the gift of faith.
+Every believer has received “the measure of faith,” “the faith of Jesus Christ,” or “like precious faith” with the early apostles of Christ through the New Birth as stated in the above scriptures.

 The Holy Spirit does this by inspiring and emboldening the believers to speak and act in a spontaneous or unusual manner at a given time or in a particular situation resulting in unusual great miracles, signs and wonders.

 The operation or manifestation of the gift of faith is obvious in the lives of Moses, Joshua, Elijah, Elisha, and many patriarchs of old, and also in the lives and ministries of the early apostles of Jesus Christ (Exo.
 7:10-12, 14:21-31, Acts 3:1-9, 9:36-43, 14:7-10).

 Second, the Gifts of Healings: